diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-The FM wants to register a vehicles check-up.
+The VFM wants to register a vehicles check-up.

 ### 1.2.
 Customer Specifications and Clarifications